mudge/riveted/README.md

 (vtd/next-sibling title :author)
 ;=> return a navigator for the next sibling "author" element

+(vtd/next-siblings title)
+;=> return a lazy sequence of navigators for all next sibling elements

+(vtd/next-siblings title :author)
+;=> return a lazy sequence of navigators for all next sibling "author" ;   elements

+(vtd/previous-sibling title)
+;=> return a navigator for the previous sibling element

+(vtd/previous-sibling title :author)
+;=> return a navigator for the previous sibling "author" element

+(vtd/previous-siblings title)
+;=> return a lazy sequence of navigators for all previous sibling elements

+(vtd/previous-siblings title :author)
+;=> return a lazy sequence of navigators for all previous sibling "author" ;   elements

 (vtd/first-child title)
 ;=> return a navigator for the first child element